SimplySF/simply/README.md

                                      unlocked packages.
                                      <options: DeprecateOnly|Mixed|Delete>
   -v, --target-dev-hub=<value>       Username or alias of the Dev Hub org.
-  -w, --wait=<value>                 [default: [object Object]] Number of minutes to wait for installation status.
+  -w, --wait=<value>                 Number of minutes to wait for installation status.
   -z, --branch=<value>               Package branch to consider when specifiying a Package/VersionNumber combination
       --api-version=<value>          Override the api version used for api requests made by this command

 GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

 DESCRIPTION
   Install package dependencies for a Salesforce project.